enderandpeter/wpgithooks/README.md

 ## Introduction

-Welcome to Git Hooks for WordPress, a collection of scripts to help with development and automated deployment of WordPress sites on different environments.
+Welcome to Git Hooks for WordPress, a collection of scripts to help with the development and automated deployment of WordPress sites on different environments.

 ### About

-If you've worked with WordPress sites, you have surely noted how there are surprisingly few solutions for version control, let alone a solution for multiple developers working in different environments, not to mention accomodating different site URLs for dev, stage, and production.
+If you've worked with WordPress sites, you have surely noted how there are surprisingly few solutions for version control of a WordPress site's content (the `uploads` folder and database), let alone a solution for multiple developers working in different environments, not to mention accomodating different site URLs for dev, stage, and production.
 The best approach to this so far is [VersionPress](http://versionpress.net/).
 Check out what they are doing.
-The tools here should remain free for all to use and will continue to improve over time.
+The tools here will remain free for all to use and will continue to improve over time.

-These scripts provide a strategy for deploying a WordPress site in separate environments with their own site URL, theme and plugin installations, and custom setup commands.
-This is achieved through the use of [git hooks](https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks) which are used with the repo which tracks the WordPress site's content.
+These scripts provide a strategy for deploying a WordPress site in separate environments with their own site URL, addons (themes and plugins), and custom setup commands.
+This is achieved through the use of [git hooks](https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks) which are stored in the `.git/hooks` folder of the repo tracking the WordPress site's content.
+The `wp-addons.example.php` and `cleanup.example.sh` provide minimal examples which should be tracked in your `uploads` repo.
+They will serve as the necessary starting point for the  untracked `wp-addons.php` and `cleanup.sh`.
+The non-example scripts will be suited to each environment so that each server can deviate from the primary example as needed.
+Some environments might have plugins that aid in development, or some server may need certain commands run afterwards that others don't.
+The example scripts, much like [.env.example](https://github.com/vlucas/phpdotenv), are intended to be tracked with the repo to define the main setup which can be altered in the untracked non-example files for the needs of the server.

 The hooks will install the site's core files and addons if they are not present, restore the DB saved in the `uploads` repo which is typically in the site's `wp-content/uploads` folder, and save the database as a SQL file in a `.db` folder in your site's `uploads`.
 With just the content of the `uploads`, the site's DB as a SQL file, a list of addons and an optional cleanup script, any WordPress site can be faithfully recreated.
 A multisite install will need a `.htaccess` and `wp-config.php` in the root site folder before running `post-checkout` for the first time.
-For a single site, they are created from configuration in `wp-addons.php`.
+For a single site, these files can be created from configuration in `wp-addons.php`.

 ### Requirements

 * [wp-cli](http://wp-cli.org/)
 * A `wp-addons.php` file in `uploads/.setup` which defines the plugins, themes, and wp-config.
 * A `cleanup.sh` script in `uploads/.setup` with commands to be ran at the end of the setup (Optional)
+* A `.db` folder with a SQL file of the site's database.
+There should be one file within named after one of the sites defined in the git config.
 * A site definition section in `uploads/.git/config` which resembles the following:

 ### Example